 Back to overview page

-Deductible - Your “deductible” is a set amount that you pay before your plan pays for services such as hospitalizations, and lab and x-ray services.
-You meet this deductible once each calendar year for all deductible services.
+Deductible - Your “deductible” is a set amount that you pay each year before your plan pays for certain services such as hospitalizations, and lab and x-ray services.
+You meet this deductible once each calendar year.

-Individual: Each person covered under the medical program has a deductible and out-of-pocket maximum that must be met for major medical services (not office visits or prescription drugs for Plans 1, 2, 3 or 5).
+Individual: Each person covered under the medical program has a deductible and out-of-pocket maximum that must be met for major medical services.

 Family: This maximum applies to families with three or more family members.

-Preventive Care - Based on healthcare reform, all WEA Select Medical Plans are required to provide coverage for in-network preventive services such as colonoscopies, diabetes education and some preventive drugs at no cost to you.
+Preventive Care - All WEA Select Medical Plans provide coverage for in-network preventive services such as colonoscopies, diabetes education and some preventive drugs at no cost to you.
 View the list of preventive services to learn more

-Preventive vs Diagnostic Lab & X-ray Services - Due to Health Care Reform, preventive services are covered in full when you use an in-network provider.
+Preventive vs Diagnostic Lab & X-ray Services - Preventive services are covered in full when you use an in-network provider.

 Find more in your benefit book.